batitous/LittleArduinoRobot/README.md

 * `Adafruit_Motor_Shield` contains a patched version for the Arduino Leonardo / Yun of the Adafruit Motor Shield code.
 * `Datasheets` stores the hardware files of the robots.
+* `BridgeTest`, `InfraredSensorTest` and `StepperMotorTest` contains basic examples for stepper motors, for infrared sensor and wifi communication.

 ## How to use it